OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 There are three action types:

-- Form modal actions.
-These actions do not have a `_dialog` suffix.
+- Form modal actions: These actions do not have a `_dialog` suffix.
-- Actions referenced in other files.
-For example, the VM Template `create_app_dialog` references the Marketplace App `create_dialog`.
+- Actions referenced in other files: For example, the VM Template `create_app_dialog` references the Marketplace App `create_dialog`.
-- Form actions on separate route.
-These actions have a `_dialog` suffix.
+- Form actions on separate route: These actions have a `_dialog` suffix.
 For example, the VM Template `instantiate_dialog` will have a route defined similar to `http://localhost:2616/fireedge/sunstone/vm-template/instantiate`.

 All actions are defined in the resource constants.
-For example, the VM Template’s are located in `src/client/constants/vmTemplate.js` as `VM_TEMPLATE_ACTIONS`.
+For example, those of the VM Template are located in `src/client/constants/vmTemplate.js` as `VM_TEMPLATE_ACTIONS`.

 ### Filter